-The Advanced Arresting Gear (AAG) program will supply Navy aircraft carriers with an electric motor based system that will replace the current MK 7 hydraulic system for aircraft deceleration during recovery operations.
-AAG allows arrestment of a broader range of aircraft, reduces manning and maintenance, and provides higher reliability and safety margins.
-GA's design replaces the mechanical hydraulic ram with rotary engines using simple, proven energy-absorbing water turbines coupled to a large induction motor, providing fine control of the arresting forces.
+The electric motor-based Advanced Arresting Gear (AAG) system provides for aircraft deceleration during aircraft carrier recovery operations.
+AAG allows for arrestment of a broad range of aircraft, reducing manning and maintenance, and provides higher reliability and safety margins.
+AAG's design uses simple, proven energy-absorbing water turbines coupled to a large induction motor for fine control of the arresting forces.

-AAG provides significant benefits over current recovery systems
+The AAG system offers significant benefits over current recovery systems, including:

 - Operational capability to recover projected air wing, with renewed service life margins